 I learned there’s nothing wrong with having expectations but it’s what I do with them and how I hang my happiness on them that creates problems.
 They place demands on me and others.

 The energy of expectation has a heaviness because I’m attaching it to a specific outcome of events.
-My expectations become a burden I need to let go of.
+My expectations became a burden I needed to let go of.

 Gratitude for what happens is a much healthier and loving approach.